canonical/jaas-documentation/how-to/candid_adfs_integration.rst

 Introduction
 ------------

-This how-to will teach you how to set up an AFDS identity provider for Candid.
+This how-to will teach you how to set up an ADFS identity provider for Candid.

 Prerequisites
 -------------